ubports/ubuntu-app-launch/docs/index.rst

   Set the path that represents the root for legacy applications.

 UBUNTU_APP_LAUNCH_LIBERTINE_LAUNCH
-  Path to the libertine launch utility for setting up libertine containers and XMir based legacy apps.
+  Path to the libertine launch utility for setting up libertine applications.

 UBUNTU_APP_LAUNCH_OOM_HELPER
   Path to the setuid helper that configures OOM values on application processes that we otherwise couldn't, mostly this is for Oxide.